wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/5-troubleshoot-app-security.md

-When troubleshooting Microsoft Cloud App Security, it's essential to consider the troubleshooting areas identified in the following table.
+When troubleshooting Microsoft Defender for Cloud Apps, it's essential to consider the troubleshooting areas identified in the following table.

 :::row:::
   :::column:::